Bicycle Injury Claim: Compensation For Cyclist Road Accidents

 Impact with car doors

 If you are cycling on a road passing a parked car on the outside when suddenly the door is opened knocking you to the ground – there is often an argument to say that you did not give sufficient room to overtake.
-Here however it is likely to be the car driver’s error with no contributory negligence.
+It is still quite likely to be the car driver’s error with no contributory negligence.

 If however you were undertaking a line of parked cars when there was no cycle lane – it is still likely to be the car owners responsibility for the passenger error, but your claim could be reduced for contributory negligence.